grafalex82/ut88/README.md

 ## UT-88 Calculator Add-On

-One of the suggested modifications to the computer is the calculator add-on.
-It adds a 2k ROM at `0x0800`-`0x0fff` address range.
-This ROM contains some functions to work with floating point values, and include arithmetic operations (+, -, *, /), and also trigonometric functions (sin, cos, tg, ctg, arcsin, arccos, arctg, arcctg), based on Taylor series calculations.

-The calculator ROM is supposed to work with 3-byte floats, which consists of 8-bit signed exponent, and 16-bit signed mantissa.
-The ROM contains a number of helper functions to operate with these floating point numbers as a whole, as well as operate with its parts (exponent and mantissa).
-Exponent and Mantissa are presented in a Sign-Magnitude form in order to simplify user experience, and decrease complexity of converting numbers into a human readable form.
-Unfortunately conversion from/to decimal form is not a part of the library, the User has to work with 3-byte hexadecimal floating point numbers.
+The calculator add-on is a valuable extension for the UT-88 computer, introducing a 2k ROM at the memory address range `0x0800`-`0x0fff`.
+This calculator add-on significantly expands the computational capabilities of the UT-88 computer, enabling users to perform advanced mathematical operations and trigonometric calculations with ease.
+The ROM contains a set of functions designed to work with floating-point values, offering a wide range of mathematical operations.

+- **Arithmetic Operations**: The calculator ROM provides support for basic arithmetic operations, including addition (+), subtraction (-), multiplication (*), and division (/) of floating point values.
+- **Trigonometric Functions**: Users can also access trigonometric functions, such as sine (sin), cosine (cos), tangent (tg), cotangent (ctg), arcsine (arcsin), arccosine (arccos), arctangent (arctg), and arccotangent (arcctg).
+These functions are computed using Taylor series calculations.

+The calculator ROM operates with 3-byte floating-point numbers, each consisting of an 8-bit signed exponent and a 16-bit signed mantissa.
+These numbers are represented in Sign-Magnitude form, enhancing user-friendliness and simplifying the process of handling them as a whole or working with their individual parts (exponent and mantissa).

+It's important to note that the calculator ROM does not include built-in functionality for converting these floating-point numbers to or from decimal form.
+Users are expected to work with these numbers in their hexadecimal representation.

-Overall, 3-byte floating point values provide a good balance between accuracy and calculation power required to operate with these numbers.
-Simple arithmetic calculations work quite fast, and allows building own calculation algorithms based on provided functions.
-Unfortunately some of the trigonometric functions use high exponent values, a lot of multiplications and divisions, and as result accuracy of these functions for some values appears to be quite low (+-0.01), and function execution time is quite high (>10 seconds).
+The choice of 3-byte floating-point values strikes a balance between accuracy and computational efficiency.
+Basic arithmetic calculations are executed quite fast, enabling users to develop their own calculation algorithms based on the provided building blocks.
+However, some of the trigonometric functions involve high exponent values, numerous multiplications, and divisions, resulting in reduced accuracy for certain values (approximately ±0.01) and longer execution times (exceeding 10 seconds).

-The ROM provides number of function with fixed starting addresses outlined below.
-Unlike modern approach when parameters and the result are passed via stack or registers, functions in this library expects parameters and store the result at a fixed memory addresses.
-This adds some complexity of the client programs to copy values to/from specific addresses.
+It's important to note that the ROM offers a set of functions with fixed starting addresses.
+Unlike modern programming approaches, where parameters and results are typically passed via stack or registers, these functions expect parameters and store results at specific, predetermined memory addresses.
+This design choice adds complexity to client programs, which must manage the copying of values to and from these specific addresses.

+While the use of fixed memory addresses may present challenges, it allows for efficient use of the limited resources and capabilities of the UT-88 computer, making the most of its computational power and expanding its functionality for mathematical operations.

-The disassembly of the calculator ROM is [here](doc/disassembly/calculator.asm).
-Refer to the disassembly for parameter/result addresses, as well as for algorithm explanation.
+The disassembly of the calculator ROM can be found [here](doc/disassembly/calculator.asm).
+Refer to the disassembly for parameters/result addresses, as well as for algorithm explanation.

 Functions in the library are:
 - `0x0849` - add two 1-byte integers in Sign-Magnitude representation